Rahlir/FastBlog/README.md

 - Normally, I wouldn't be manipulating the blog post data directly in the `main.py` function, but instead there would be a separate _crud_ module.
 However, since the `FakeDb` in `database.py` behaves pretty much like a _crud_ module, I decided against creating this unnecessary module
+- In real world some of the main api functions should be `async`.
+However, since in this demo we were dealing with a fake database that doesn't even perform any IO operations, `async` is not necessary